linch90/od-validators/README.md

-Provide complex validators for angular form.
+Provide additional validators for angular form.

 1. atLeastOne, at least one of the `controls` should satisfy the provided `validator`.